 But sometimes, space is not the answer.

-When I was caring for my mother after her diagnosis, some people gave me space when it was the last thing I needed.
+When I was caring for my mother after her cancer diagnosis, some people gave me space when it was the last thing I needed.
 In an effort to be compassionate, certain friends didn’t come to me when they were experiencing difficulties of their own; they gave me space.
 Perhaps they thought their pothole-sized problems seemed too trivial compared to my crater of a hardship.
 Better to wrestle with the issue privately, they must’ve thought, or bring their troubles to someone else.

 And I completely understand this response.
 Having been on both sides of this dilemma, I know it’s not easy to know what to do.
 Not only can it seem trivial to bring up your issues with a friend who’s going through a hard time, it can feel selfish, self-centered, or insensitive.
 Especially when you’re in a small squabble with your parents, and your friend’s parent is battling for her life.